mvilain/control-repo/README.md

 - modify Puppetfile adding apache module and it's dependencies
 - create profile/manifests/puppetboard.pp
 - add profile::puppetboard to role::master.pp

+**this currently requires puppet agent -t be run twice.
+Apparently the way the puppetboard module is written, it compiles on the master to run the postgresql resource before all it's resources are installed.
+The user, group, and binaries of postgresql aren't installed in the right order before the application is setup **

 ### run puppet on master
 ```